Ventilation Rates and Respiratory Illness

 When people cough and sneeze, they can expel bacteria and viruses into the indoor air.
 For some types of common respiratory illnesses, inhalation of these bacteria or viruses can lead to infection and illness.
 These illnesses may also be transmitted by direct person-to-person contacts and other means.
 In theory, increased ventilation can reduce respiratory illness rates by lowering the indoor air concentrations of these bacteria and viruses, and thereby decrease sickness absence rates (see next section).

-Three studies of ventilation and respiratory illness (one performed in military barracks, one in a jail, and one in a nursing home) found an increase in respiratory illness with very low ventilation rates compared to substantially higher ventilation rates (2.5 versus 20 cfm per person, 8 versus 26 cfm per person, 4 versus 8 cfm per person ).
-In these studies [25-27], the percentage increase in respiratory illness in buildings or spaces with the lower, compared to higher, ventilation rates ranged from approximately 50% to 370%.
-Similar results might be expected in other high density buildings such as school classrooms, though no data are available.
-However, it is not clear that effects of ventilation rate on respiratory illness would be comparable in more typical buildings with lower occupant density.
+Three studies of ventilation and respiratory illness (one performed in military barracks, one in a jail, and one in a nursing home) found an increase in respiratory illness with very low ventilation rates compared to substantially higher ventilation rates [2.5 versus 20 cfm (1.2 versus 9.4 L/s) per person, 8 versus 26 cfm (3.8 versus 12.3 L/s) per person, 4 versus 8 cfm (1.9 versus 3.8 L/s) per person .
+In these studies [2-4], the percentage increase in respiratory illness in buildings or spaces with the lower, compared to higher, ventilation rates ranged from approximately 50% to 370%.
+Similar results might be expected in other buildings with a high occupant density, though data are not available.
+However, it is not clear that effects of ventilation rate on respiratory illness would be comparable in buildings with lower occupant density.